 These may be built using discrete components like transistors, resistors etc. or incorporating a single chip for the active functions.
 No matter what the type may be, a power supply unit should incorporate the following features to become a universal and reliable with its nature:

-- It should be fully and continuously variable with its voltage and current outputs.
+- It should be fully and continuously adjustable with its voltage and current outputs.